vjustov/order-of-the-pixel/README.md

 * Tests can be run using the Rake task `rake test`.

 * To run the Sinatra app simply install the dependencias via bundler and run the server from the root using `ruby app.rb`.

+Destroy, update and show actions are available by specifiying the entity's ID at the end (ie: http://order-of-the-pixel.herokuapp.com/api/weapons/1).